nullromo/sinking-islands/README.md

 - tortoise card is reclaimed when tortoise dies for any reason
 - net card is reclaimed when island sinks or erupts
 - pilings card is reclaimed when island sinks or erupts

-## Tutorial ideas

-- The gods are displeased!
-This petty human war has gone on far too long, and it's time for it to end!
-In Sinking Islands, battle ensues on an ever-shrinking archipelago.
-The gods have begun to sink the islands one at a time, and they won't stop until one army eliminates the other.
-Fight for survival, lest everyone sink into the stormy sea!